Taimoorkn/apa-document-checker/LIBREOFFICE_SETUP.md

 - Better detection of formatting violations
 - Improved paragraph-level analysis

-### Robust Fallback System
-- Automatic fallback to Mammoth.js if LibreOffice fails
-- No interruption to user workflow
-- Clear indication of which processor was used
+### Simplified Architecture
+- Single processor system using LibreOffice only
+- Consistent processing results
+- Clear error messages when LibreOffice is unavailable

 ## Configuration Options

-The system supports several configuration options:
+The system configuration:

-1. **Automatic Mode** (default): Try LibreOffice first, fallback to Mammoth
-2. **Force Mammoth**: Skip LibreOffice entirely (`?forceMammoth=true`)
-3. **LibreOffice Only**: Fail if LibreOffice unavailable (can be configured)
+1. **LibreOffice Only**: The application requires LibreOffice to be installed and available
+2. **No Fallback**: If LibreOffice is unavailable, processing will fail with a clear error message

 ## Troubleshooting